Employment Rights of Interns and Trainees in Singapore

 During the term of the intern’s employment with your company, you should be cautious and seek to abide by all their employment rights.
 If not, you could be reported to the Ministry of Manpower and convicted of employment offences.
 Such negative publicity could also tarnish your company’s reputation.

-On the other hand, trainees may have less rights if they are not considered employees under the Employment Act.
+On the other hand, trainees may have fewer rights if they are not considered employees under the Employment Act.
 However, hirers are encouraged to offer them allowances and non-monetary benefits on a goodwill basis.

 A lawyer will be able to advise you on the employment rights of the interns and trainees that you will be hiring, and ensure that all the terms in your contracts with them are in accordance with their rights.